alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 If you’re a veterinary surgeon you’ll need one of the following:

-- a Special Import Certificate (SIC) for veterinary medicine
+- a Special Import Certificate (SIC) to import EU-authorised veterinary medicine or medicinal products
-- a Special Treatment Certificate (STC) for medicine or medicinal products from outside the EU
+- a Special Treatment Certificate (STC) to import medicine or medicinal products from outside the EU
-- a Wholesale Dealer’s Certificate (WDIC) to import and hold products that are then supplied to a SIC or STC holder

 If you're a researcher, you should: